uviclibraries/html-css/act-1.md

 The intention of this workshop is for you to create an "about me" page, but it doesn’t have to be about you.
 For the workshop as a whole, you can use the examples provided, or apply their techniques and principles and create your own work as you like.
 My example "about me" page will be about "Zuko," a character from a cartoon show.
 Have fun <span style='font-size:20px;'>&#128512;</span>

-If you haven’t already, **please install [Sublime text editor. (↪)](https://www.sublimetext.com/download) on your computer**.
+If you haven’t already, **please install [Sublime text editor](https://www.sublimetext.com/download) on your computer**.
 You are welcome to use any text editor you like, later, but our workshop examples use Sublime Text.
-We use this editor because it has some smart features that help to prevent code errors.
+We use this editor because it has some smart features that help to prevent errors and typos.

 ## Create a directory (folder)